 Jane Fisher is Jean Hailes' Professor of Women's Health at Monash University and leads the Jean Hailes Research Unit at Monash.
 An academic clinical psychologist, Professor Fisher is also the co-developer of the 'What Were We Thinking!' program and app for new parents.

 Healthy body, healthy mind – there is a fundamental link between the two.
 So, what happens when you visit a psychologist or dietitian?

 Most people know that too much salt is not good for their health.
 But did you know that every year, high salt intake is linked with 1.65 million deaths around the world?
 Salt really can be a killer.

-On this week's episode of Life & Other Catastrophes, Jean Hailes' Professor Jane Fisher and ABC Melbourne's Rafael Epstein discuss quitting.
+On this week's episode of Life & Other Catastrophes, Jean Hailes Professor Jane Fisher and ABC Melbourne's Raf Epstein discuss complex genetic testing.